xitiomet/jaxt/README.md

 }
  ```

  ### Logging

-In the "logPath" (which defaults to the current directory) you will find "main.log", "exceptions.log", "rx.json" and "tx.json" As well as a .json file for every callsign you receive packets from.
+In the "logPath" (which defaults to the current directory) you will find "main.log", "exceptions.log", "rx.json" and "tx.json"

 * "main.log" - this log contains connection information, and status information.
 * "exceptions.log" - this log contains advanced debugging info for jaxt.
 * "rx.json" - A Log of all packets received using jaxt, each line represents one json object.
 Check out [JSON-Roller](https://openstatic.org/projects/json-roller/) for help parsing and filtering this information.
 * "tx.json" - A Log of all packets transmitted using jaxt, each line represents one json object.
 Check out [JSON-Roller](https://openstatic.org/projects/json-roller/) for help parsing and filtering this information.

 ### Posting packets